beingbiplov/Sampadak/README.md

 - [jQuery] :  A fast, small, and feature-rich JavaScript library.

 ## Want to contribute?
 Sampadak is in early stages of development.
-You can visit our repository on [Github] to contribute to the project.
 You can report a bug or  recommend new features.
 **You can help Sampadak be Great.**
 <br>
 ## License